 #6 Take a tour at National Crafts Museum

 The age old museum is located in Pragati Maidan area of New Delhi.
 It is one of the largest craft museums in our country.
 The attractions of this museum are Indian crafts and paintings.
-You can find artisans on work which adds to the rural essence of the museum.
+You can find artisans on work which further adds to the rural essence of the museum.

 Nearest Metro Station: Pragati Maidan Metro station (Blue line)